A Massive PDF Conversion Project

 Ottawa Searches for a Solution

 The Treasury Board had hoped these PDF files would be deprecated.
-Because that wasn’t the case, they approached several organizations, including Google, Microsoft, and Adobe, for a PDF remediation solution, without success.
+That was not the case.
+So they approached several organizations, including Google, Microsoft, and Adobe, for a PDF remediation solution, without success.
 Government workers also didn’t have the expertise or resources to remediate the existing PDFs.

 Ottawa officials had determined they would need to convert the PDF backlog into HTML format to make these files accessible.
-It became a time-consuming process, as workers were manually copying the PDF text from the files, pasting it into an HTML editor, and using various other tools to stylize and upload on their various web platforms.
+It became a time-consuming process.
+Workers were manually copying the PDF text from the files, pasting it into an HTML editor, and using various other tools to stylize and upload on their various web platforms.

 Because HTML is innately accessible to people using assistive technology, this was a very workable solution in theory.
 But, the backlog was large and this manual process devoured an immense amount of time.
 Something needed to change.